How to Choose a Real Estate Agent for Selling Your Home: A 10-Step Checklist

 “You have a contract with that particular real estate company, and that’s something you’ll have to review with the agent, the broker, and if all else fails — you may need to contact an attorney,” advises Kinder.

-In the end, it’s your property you’re selling.
+In the end, it’s your property that you’re selling.
 You shouldn’t settle for anything less than the best.

 Header Image Source: (Stanislav Kondratiev / Unsplash)